-The Homewood Art Workshops were established in 1974 as an informal opportunity for Hopkins students, regardless of experience, to learn the fundamentals of drawing and painting.
-The painter and former president of Maryland Institute College of Art (MICA) Eugene Leake was the first director of the program.
+The Center for Visual Arts began in 1974 as the Homewood Art Workshops offering extracurricular courses in drawing & painting to Hopkins students.
+The painter and former president of Maryland Institute College of Art Eugene Leake was the first director of the program.